cybars69/cybars69/README.md

 ## 👨‍💻 About Me

-- 🛠️ Mostly backend, but I can do frontend too!
+- 🛠️ Mostly working on backend, but sometimes frontend too!
 - 🚀 Experienced with Python, JavaScript, Linux
 - ⚡ FastAPI, ExpressJS, and ReactJS are my tools of choice